bitrise-io/devcenter/_articles/reviews/codesigndoc-update-draft.md

 #### Troubleshooting the UITest scanner

-If you run `./codesigndoc scan xcodeuitests` and the scanner cannot find the desired scheme, follow these steps:
+If the UITest scanner cannot find the desired scheme, follow these steps:

 1. Make sure your scheme is valid for running a UITest.

    It has to contain a UITest target that is enabled to run.
+2. Refresh your project settings:
+   * Select the `Generic iOS Device` target for your scheme in Xcode.
+   * Clean your project: `⌘ Cmd + ↑ Shift + K`.
+   * Run a build for testing: `⌘ Cmd + ↑ Shift + U`.
+3. Run `codesigndoc` again.

 ### Uploading the files to Bitrise with codesigndoc